TheGothicSwan/House-Prediction/README.md

 # House Price Prediction Project

-This project involves predicting house prices based on various features such as house size, number of bedrooms, number of bathrooms, and more.
-The analysis focuses on data preprocessing, exploratory data analysis (EDA), and the development of a regression model to predict house prices.

 ## Project Structure
 - **Data Cleaning and Preprocessing**:
   - Removed or capped outliers in the dataset (e.g., house size and price columns).